HEART VALVE SURGERY LIFE INSURANCE – TOO RISKY TO APPROVE?

 When was your heart valve surgery performed?

-Insurance companies will require anywhere from six months to one year to pass before they will consider your life insurance application.
+Insurance companies will require anywhere from six months to five years to pass before they will consider your life insurance application.

-The actual time will depend upon the individual insurer’s requirements, but most will want a year to see how effective the surgery was and whether or not there are complications.
+The actual time will depend upon the individual insurer’s requirements, but most will want at least a year to see how effective the surgery was and whether or not there are complications.

 Was the heart valve repaired or replaced?